dusty-nv/jetson-inference/docs/pytorch-collect-detection.md

 <img src="https://github.com/dusty-nv/jetson-inference/raw/dev/docs/images/pytorch-collection-detection-widget.jpg" >

-Then, open the dataset path and class labels.
+Then, open the dataset path and class labels that you created.
 The `Freeze/Edit` and `Save` buttons will then become active.

 Position the camera at the object(s) in your scene, and click the `Freeze/Edit` button (or press the spacebar).
 The live camera view will then be 'frozen' and you will be able to draw bounding boxes over the objects.
 You can then select the appropriate object class for each bounding box in the grid table in the control window.
 When you are done labelling the image, click the depressed `Freeze/Edit` button again to save the data and unfreeze the camera view for the next image.

-It's important that your data is collected from varying object orientations, camera viewpoints, lighting conditions, and ideally with different backgrounds to create a model that is robust to noise and changes in environment.
-If you find that you're model isn't performing as well as you'd like, try adding more training data and playing around with the conditions.

 Other widgets in the control window include:

+* `Save on Unfreeze` - automatically save the data when `Freeze/Edit` is unfreezed
+* `Clear on Unfreeze` - automatically remove the previous bounding boxes on unfreeze
+* `Merge Sets` - save the same data across the train, val, and test sets
-* `Current Set` drop-down:   select from train/val/test
+* `Current Set` - select from train/val/test
     * for object detection, you need at least train and test sets
     * although if you check `Merge Sets`, the data will be replicated as train, val, **and** test
-* `JPEG Quality` slider:  control the encoding quality and size of the saved images
+* `JPEG Quality` - control the encoding quality and size of the saved images

-* `Save on Unfreeze` checkbox:  automatically save the data when `Freeze/Edit` is unfreezed
-* `Clear on Unfreeze` checkbox:  automatically remove the previous bounding boxes on unfreeze
-* `Merge Sets` checkbox:  save the same data across the train, val, and test sets
+It's important that your data is collected from varying object orientations, camera viewpoints, lighting conditions, and ideally with different backgrounds to create a model that is robust to noise and changes in environment.
+If you find that you're model isn't performing as well as you'd like, try adding more training data and playing around with the conditions.

 ## Training your Model

 When you've collected a bunch of data, then you can try training a model on it using the same `train_ssd.py` script.
-The training process is the same as the previous examples, with the exception that the `--dataset-type=voc` flag should be set and `--data` should be set to the location of your dataset:
+The training process is the same as the previous examples, with the exception that the `--dataset-type=voc` and `--data=<PATH>` arguments should be set:

 ```bash
 $ cd jetson-inference/python/training/detection/ssd